Handle With Care for Schools

 - School to provide space for specialized trauma therapist.

-At least quarterly, key DCI stakeholders will review and evaluate DCI and make recommendations for improvement as necessary.
+At least quarterly, key HWC stakeholders will review and evaluate HWC and make recommendations for improvement as necessary.

 - Law Enforcement

 The Team will assess the following to determine the effectiveness of HWC: academic achievements; truancies; and disciplinary reports.
 The meeting will not focus on specific cases.